The central relevance of scientific methodology arises because

 methodological and ontological considerations within a concrete discipline

-thirdly, applying the methodology developed to concrete, paradigmatic
+and thirdly, that one applies the methodology thus developed to concrete,

 In particular, using the example of these three topics, scientific tools